savant-nz/carbon/README.md

 Carbon is an open-source cross-platform game and visualization engine for both 2D and 3D applications running on desktop and mobile devices.

-Our main website is at [http://savant-nz.github.io/carbon](http://savant-nz.github.io/carbon).
+The project's website is at [http://savant-nz.github.io/carbon](http://savant-nz.github.io/carbon).

 ## Features